bigfirellc/wezzer/readme.md

 ## Roadmap

 You're looking at Wezzer 0.1.
 Future releases might look better or have more options.
 I'm toying with the idea of making a cross-platform GUI version called Gwezzer, but that's a bit further down the road.
+I'd also like to make it possible to create a ~/.wezzer_profile to store your default options in, like for example, if you always wanted to display wezzer with colors, or if you always wanted to override the IP lookup by specifying the ZIP Code for Beverly Hills 90210.

 ## Known Issues

 * Wezzer is incompatible with Python 3.
 * You can't paginate Wezzer with tools like `less` or `more` or `something in between`.
 * Wezzer uses Unicode to print up and down arrows.
 Wezzer wants to print Unicode suns and clouds but hasn't figured out how to do that yet.
+* Wezzer won't give you a backrub.